4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_1.md

 | The hybrid approach, such as using Python for offline, and database or C++ for online | The development cost is very high and requires two development skillsets. | Based on development and customization, the functional requirements can be met. | Acceptable but costly.
 In addition to the development and operation cost, it is also necessary to verify the online and offline consistency. |
 | OpenMLDB                                                     | Medium; development based on SQL                             | The standard SQL is extended and highly optimized to fully support feature engineering workload. | Low cost and high efficiency.
 Based on SQL development with efficient design, SQL can be directly deployed to online, which naturally ensure the online and offline consistency. |

-From the above table, we can see that OpenMLDB has unique advantages for feature engineering in production.
-Especially for real-time feature extraction based on time-series data, OpenMLDB has a lot of targeted optimization.
-If you want to learn more about OpenMLDB, you can visit our [GitHub repo of OpenMLDB]( https://github.com/4paradigm/OpenMLDB).
+We can see from above that OpenMLDB has unique advantages for production-level feature engineering, especially for real-time feature extraction based on time-series data, where OpenMLDB performed a variety of targeted optimization.
+To learn more about OpenMLDB, please visit our [GitHub repo]( https://github.com/4paradigm/OpenMLDB).

 ## 3. From 0 to 1, Feature Engineering Practice